adsr/irslackd/README.md

 [Slack ended IRC support][0] on May 15, 2018.
 So, we built our own Slack-IRC gateway.

-irslackd is actively developed and used daily on a 1000+ user Slack workspace.
+irslackd is actively developed works with ZNC and used daily on a 1000+ user Slack workspace.

 ### Features